WasatchPhotonics/ENLIGHTEN/docs/BUILD_WINDOWS.md

 ### libusb1 "Entity not found"

-If you get this on Windows using ENLIGHTEN 64-bit:
+If you get something like this on Windows using ENLIGHTEN 64-bit:

   File "C:\Users\mzieg\miniconda3\envs\conda\_enlighten3\lib\site-packages\usb\backend\libusb1.py", line 893, in ctrl\_transfer
     ret = _check(self.lib.libusb_control_transfer(